cia-exe/kotlinCallDotNet/README.md

 NativeLib.dll and NetFrameworkLibrary.dll are built by .\visualStudio\CppConsoleApp

-native lib link path is absolute and defined in *.def
+native lib compiler/link path is absolute and defined in *.def

 libcurl.a -> -lcurl
 NativeLib.lib-> -lNativeLib

+	info from stackoverflow:

 	mingw also accepts libraries with a .lib extension.For instance, a library named libsample.lib must be linked as

 	-llibsample